xhudik/tree_man/README.md

 ### Status
 Due to time constraints, the project has not been finished yet.
 Tree is printed out correctly (recursion function used).
 Adding new nodes doesnt work.
-The problem is in these lines:
+The problem is in the folloing lines:
 ```perl
  my $add = $all_nodes->update_one({'_id' => $PID}, {'$push' => {'children' => $new_node }});
  my $new = $all_nodes->insert_one( { '_id' => $new_node, 'children' => [] } );
 ```
 Where we are trying to push a new child ID into parent' node and create a new node.
-While these lines are working if they are placed in main program `tree_manager.pl`, they do not work and do not produce any errors if they are in `add.pl`
+Interesting is that While these lines are working fine if they are placed in main program `tree_manager.pl`, they do not work and do not produce any errors if they are in `add.pl`...